KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

 **Do not modify this document without the consent of the project leader.
 All changes to this document require approval.**

+## 1.3 Tools

+There are some tools that can help you format your code easily.

+[`clang-format`][clang-format] is a formatting tool that can both be used to provide code-style automation to your editor of choice, as well as allow git to check formatting when committing (using a "Git hook").
+You should install this program to be able to use the Git hooks.

+The style config file is `_clang-format`, and should be picked up automatically by `clang-format` when the `--style=file` option is set.

+To enable the Git hooks (only needs to be done once per Git repo):

+    git config core.hooksPath .githooks

+Set the `git clang-format` tool to use the provided `_clang-format` file:

+    git config clangFormat.style file

+Then, to enable the format checker, set the `KICAD_CHECK_FORMAT` environment variable in your shell.
+Without this variable, the format checker will not run on commit, but you can still use `git clang-format --diff` to check manually.

+If enabled, when you commit a change, you will be told if you have caused any style violations (only in your changed code).
+You can fix them automatically
+with:

+    git clang-format

+Or you can proceed anyway, if you are sure your style is correct:

+    git commit --no-verify

 # 2. Naming Conventions # {#naming_conventions}
 Before delving into anything as esoteric as indentation and formatting,